 • Shortness of breath

-• Rapid heart rate
+• Increased heart rate

-• Swelling of the face, hands, and feet
+• Swelling of the face, hands, or feet

 • Persistent cough

-• Avoid alcohol and smoking
+• Refrain from alcohol and smoking

-• Eat a high-calorie diet
+• Eat a high-calorie diet to fuel your body

-• Get enough rest and sleep
+• Get adequate rest and sleep for recovery

-• Stay warm and protect yourself from cold
+• Stay warm and protect yourself from cold temperatures

 Health comes first

-• Staying hydrated and drinking plenty of fluids
+• Stay hydrated by drinking plenty of fluids

-• Maintaining a balanced and high-calorie diet
+• Maintain a balanced, high-calorie diet

-• Getting enough rest and avoiding overexertion
+• Get sufficient rest and avoid overexertion

-• Layering clothing for insulation and protection
+• Layer your clothing for insulation and protection

-• Practicing good hygiene and sanitation
+• Practice good hygiene and cleanliness

 Wear the Correct Footwear